-1. Community Partner and Innovation Grants:
+1. Small Opportunity, Community Partner, and Innovation Grants:

 - a.
 Funding cycle runs July 1 through June 30 annually. - b.
 Jan Feb before new cycle: Grant applications made available. - c.
 March 1 before new cycle: Grant applications due. - d.
-March May before new cycle: Community Review Panels (CRPs) will review Community Partner applications (including a face-to-to face interview in year 1 at a minimum, of the three year funding cycle) and then submit written recommendations to the Community Impact Cabinet (CIC).
+March May before new cycle: Community Review Panels (CRPs) will review Community Partner applications (including a face-to-to face interview in year 1 at a minimum, of the three-year funding cycle) and then submit written recommendations to the Community Impact Cabinet (CIC).
 (NOT APPLICABLE TO INNOVATION GRANT REQUESTS.) - e.
-March May before new cycle: CIC will review applications for Innovation Grants and Community Partner applications/CRP recommendations, and then submit funding recommendations to the UWGL Board of Directors. - f.
+March May before new cycle: CIC will review applications for Innovation, Community Partner, and Small Opportunity Grants applications/CRP recommendations, and then submit funding recommendations to the UWGL Board of Directors.

+- f.
 April June before new cycle: The UWGL Board of Directors shall approve final funding decisions. - g.
 June before new cycle: Award letters and Funding Agreements (FA) will be sent.
 The FA must be signed and returned by the agency representatives within 30 days of the date on the Award letter.
 Funding will not be initiated until the signed agreement is received by the UWGL office. - h.
-Payment Schedule: - 1) July, October, January, April of the new cycle Community Partner funding will be paid in quarterly installments at a rate of one-fourth per quarter unless an alternate plan was approved by the Board of Directors. - 2) Up-Front Community Innovation funding will be paid up-front unless an alternate plan was approved by the Board of Directors. - i.
-Renewal Applications: - 1) Community Partner renewal applications must be submitted on the same timeline above in years two and three of the three-year cycle.
-Increases in funding may be requested along with the rational for the need for additional funds. - 2) Innovation Grants are time-limited to one year. - 2.
+Payment Schedule: - 1) July, October, January, April of the new cycle Community Partner funding will be paid in quarterly installments at a rate of one-fourth per quarter unless an alternate plan was approved by the Board of Directors. - 2) Up-Front Small Opportunity and Community Innovation funding will be paid up-front unless an alternate plan was approved by the Board of Directors. - i.
+Renewal Applications: - 1) Small Opportunity renewal applications must be submitted on the same timeline above in subsequent years leading up to the beginning of a three-year funding cycle for Community Partner Grants. - 2) Community Partner renewal applications must be submitted on the same timeline above in years two and three of the three-year cycle.
+Increases in funding may be requested along with the rational for the need for additional funds. - 3) Innovation Grants are time-limited to one year. - 2.
 Small Project Grants: The Community Impact Committee will review and act upon applications for funding at their monthly meeting (first Thursday of the month).
-The UWGL Board of Directors will review applications and CIC recommendations at their first monthly meeting (fourth Thursday of the month)following the CIC meeting.
+The UWGL Board of Directors will review applications and CIC recommendations at their first monthly meeting (fourth Thursday of the month) following the CIC meeting.
 Final decisions will be made at this meeting unless additional information is needed.
 An Award Letter will be sent promptly after a final Board decision.
 Payment of the full award amount will be made after the signed Funding Agreement is received by the UWGL office.